Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Background

 \paragraph{Multifidelity methods for inference} Multifidelity has been widely explored in the context of likelihood-based inference \citep{peherstorfer_survey_2018}, from maximum likelihood estimation approaches \citep{maurais_multifidelity_2023} to Bayesian inference methods \citep{vo_bayesian_2019, catanach_bayesian_2020}.
 For cases where the likelihood is not explicitly available, several sampling-based multifidelity methods have been proposed within the framework of ABC \citep{prescott_multifidelity_2020, warne_multifidelity_2022, prescott_efficient_2024, prescott_multifidelity_2021}.
 However, these methods inherit limitations of ABC approaches, particularly in high-dimensional parameter spaces, where neural density estimators offer more scalable alternatives to complex real-world problems \citep{lueckmann_benchmarking_2021}.
 Concurrently with our work, \citet{thiele_simulation-efficient_2025} developed a multifidelity SBI approach based on response distillation, \citet{hikida_multilevel_2025} adapted multilevel Monte Carlo techniques to SBI, and \citet{saoulis_transfer_2025} applied transfer learning to accelerate inference on a cosmological task.

-Beyond SBI, multifidelity has been explored in Bayesian optimization, where Gaussian process models integrate data of different fidelities to infer expensive functions \citep[e.g.,][]{song_general_2019}.
+Beyond SBI, multifidelity has been explored in Bayesian optimization, where Gaussian process models integrate data of different fidelities to infer expensive functions \citep[e.g.,][]{song_general_2019, zanjani_foumani_multi-fidelity_2023}.
 These approaches focus on learning surrogate likelihood functions rather than posteriors over simulator parameters, but they highlight the broad applicability of the multifidelity concept.

 \paragraph{Transfer learning and simulators} To facilitate learning in a target domain, transfer learning borrows knowledge from a source domain \citep{panigrahi_survey_2021}.
-This is often done when the target dataset is smaller than the source dataset \citep{larsen-freeman_transfer_2013} and has successfully been applied to a range of machine learning tasks, e.g., in computer vision \citep{jiang_face_2017, hussain_study_2019}.
-In the context of numerical simulators, transfer learning approaches have been used to lower the simulation budget, for instance, in CO$_2$ forecasting \citep{falola_rapid_2023}, surrogate modeling \citep{wang_local_2024} and model inversion with physics-informed neural networks \citep{haghighat_physics-informed_2021}.
+This is often done when the target dataset is smaller than the source dataset \citep{larsen-freeman_transfer_2013}.
+For numerical simulators, transfer learning approaches have been used to lower the simulation budget, for instance, in CO$_2$ forecasting \citep{falola_rapid_2023}, surrogate modeling \citep{wang_local_2024, zeng_generative_2026}, and model inversion with physics-informed neural networks \citep{haghighat_physics-informed_2021}.
 To the best of our knowledge, the potential of transfer learning for computationally efficient simulation-based inference has not been fully realized yet.

-\paragraph{Simulation-efficient SBI} Recent works have similarly sought to reduce the computational burden of SBI for expensive simulators with active learning frameworks to select informative simulation parameters. \citet{lueckmann_likelihood-free_2019} focuses on likelihood estimation, while \citet{griesemer_active_2024} directly estimates the posterior distribution. \citet{dyer2022amortised} targets inference under extremely low simulation budgets, employing signature-based feature extraction paired with amortized ratio estimation. \citep{gutmann_bayesian_2016} proposed an ABC method that uses Bayesian optimisation to efficiently model the discrepancy between the simulator output and the empirical data.
-More recently, \citet{gloeckler_compositional_2025} proposes a compositional framework for time series models that exploits their Markovian structure. \citet{schmitt_leveraging_2024} and \citet{schmitt_consistency_2024} introduce self-consistency and consistency models to regularize amortized inference and scale SBI. \citet{delaunoy_low-budget_2024} show that Bayesian neural networks can be used to obtain calibrated posterior approximations under small simulation budgets.
-These methods share with \method{} the goal of maximizing simulation efficiency through feature extraction and active learning, although they remain within a single-fidelity context.